anchore/syft/internal/index/README.md

 # internal/index

 A key-split (radix) index over strings, and a forward/reverse pair of them that answers prefix and suffix lookups.
-Ported from a prototype directory-scan package and kept close to the original so the two can be diffed.
+Ported from a prototype directory-scan package, minus its locking and JSON support: the only consumer builds an index once and then only reads it, so it is not safe for concurrent writes.

 ## Types

 - `KeySplitIndex[T]` / `Node[T]`: a radix tree.
 Each node holds at most one value and splits its children on the longest common prefix of their keys, so `pom.xml` and `pom.properties` share a `pom.` node.
-Reads take a read lock per node; writes upgrade to a write lock only where the tree changes. `KeySplitIndex` also marshals to and from a flat JSON object of key → value.
 - `PrefixSuffix[T]`: two `KeySplitIndex` values, one keyed by the string and one by its reverse, so `ByPrefix("pom")` and `BySuffix(".jar")` are both a single descent followed by a collect.